 1. No richness feature

-It would have been good to include a ‘richness’ feature that a couple of devices, like the Sound+Sleep have.
+It would have been good to include a ‘richness’ feature that a couple of devices, like the Sound+Sleep Special Edition has.
 It would be nice to combine crickets with the fireplace, for example.

 Having said that, there is water with birds and water without birds.
 So they have tried to cater to more than one taste.